3mdeb/news-and-ideas/blog/content/post/2023-11-11-qubesos-hw-testing.md

 {{ skipped uninteresting epilog }}
 ```

-Tests have finished and SUT is being shutdown.
+Tests have finished and SUT is being shut down.
 There is "Device or resource
 busy" error when attempting to access `/dev/video0` on PiKVM, which prevented
 determining initial SUT's state.
 This happened because `ffmpeg` process there
 was still running.
 On the second probe, DUT's/SUT's state was determined to be